Tree-sitter

 When a fold is constructed, it will automatically be grouped into any fold which comes before if its region intersects.

-In cases where this is not possible, you can define the scope.level variable.
+In cases where this is not possible, you can define the scope.level metadata key.
 This is useful in, for example, Markdown documents where each fold might be built from a syntax tree that does not itself define depth of its sections.
 The value should be a number (starting with 1) representing the “depth” of the fold.
 When the tree of folds is constructed, folds with a level are automatically grouped into any fold coming before it so long as the previous fold’s level is lower.

 ((atx_heading